 How to Make Lemon Bars

-Use a pastry cutter to mix the cold butter and all-purpose flour together before pressing into the prepared pan.
+Use a pastry cutter to mix the cold butter and all-purpose flour before pressing into the prepared pan.

 This recipe also uses fresh lemon juice.